msimbo/first-website/README.md

 ## General Info
 We recreated the first [website](http://info.cern.ch/hypertext/WWW/TheProject.html) with slight stylistic adjustments.
-However, due to the hundreds of links, this replica only descends one level, including pages for the following categories and a few others.
+However, due to the hundreds of links, this replica only descends one level, including pages for the following categories:

 - Hypermedia
 - Summary